belgianmobileid/doc/directIntegration/authentication.md

 ## Mapping the user

+### Mapping using <code>sub</code> claim

 To sign in successfully in your web desktop, mobile web or mobile application, a given user must be mapped to a user account in your database.
 By default, your application Server will use the subject identifier, or <code>sub</code> claim, in the ID Token to identify and verify a user account.
 The <code>sub</code> claim is a string that uniquely identifies a given user account.
 The benefit of using a <code>sub</code> claim is that it will not change, even if other user attributes (email, phone number, etc) associated with that account are updated.

-The <code>sub</code> claim value must be mapped to the corresponding user in your application Server.

 If no user record is storing the <code>sub</code> claim value, then you should allow the user to associate his new or existing account to the <code>sub</code>.

 All these flows are depicted in the itsme® B2B portal.

+### Benefit of <code>sub</code> claim

+The benefit of using a <code>sub</code> claim is that it will not change, not even if other user attributes (email, phone number, etc.) associated with that account are updated.

+### Deleting and re-creating an itsme® account

 In a limited number of cases (e.g. technical issue,…) a user could ask itsme® to ‘delete’ his account.
 As a result the specific account will be ‘archived’ (for compliancy reasons) and thus also the unique identifier(s) (e.g. "sub").